Point groups in three dimensions: Binary polyhedral groups

 The map Spin(3) → SO(3) is the double cover of the rotation group by the spin group in 3 dimensions.
 (This is the only connected cover of SO(3), since Spin(3) is simply connected.)

 By the lattice theorem, there is a Galois connection between subgroups of Spin(3) and subgroups of SO(3) (rotational point groups): the image of a subgroup of Spin(3) is a rotational point group, and the preimage of a point group is a subgroup of Spin(3).
 (Note that Spin(3) has alternative descriptions as the special unitary group SU(2) and as the group of unit quaternions.
 Topologically, this Lie group is the 3-dimensional sphere S^{3}.)

-The preimage of a finite point group is called a binary polyhedral group, represented as ⟨l,n,m⟩, and is called by the same name as its point group, with the prefix binary, with double the order of the related polyhedral group (l,m,n).
+The preimage of a finite point group is called a binary polyhedral group, presented as ⟨l,m,n⟩, and is called by the same name as its point group, with the prefix binary, with double the order of the related polyhedral group (l,m,n).
 For instance, the preimage of the icosahedral group (2,3,5) is the binary icosahedral group, ⟨2,3,5⟩.